Chandon Wine Company

 Both Gold Seal and Taylor were operating well under capacity, which led the decision by Seagram and Sons to shutter the Gold Seal Winery operations on May 12, 1984.
 11 The company retained the label and vineyards but moved the operations to Taylor Winery.

 In October 2012, owners Linda and John Giglio announced plans to convert the abandoned Gold Seal Winery into a resort.
-10 The proposal included converting the structures into shops, restaurants and lodging, with room for a spa and entertainment.
+10 The proposal included turning the structures into shops, restaurants and lodging, with room for a spa and entertainment.
 A Provence-styled villa would also be added independently.

 The couple had been looking for a location to turn into a meditation center and came across the former winery, then assessed at $340,000.
 10 The costs of the acquisition were recouped by selling casks and barrels found on the premises.